honojs/website/getting-started/cloudflare-workers.md

 # Cloudflare Workers

-A Cloudflare Workers is a JavaScript edge runtime on Cloudflare CDN.
+[Cloudflare Workers](https://workers.cloudflare.com) is a JavaScript edge runtime on Cloudflare CDN.

-You can develop the application locally and publish it with a few commands using [Wrangler](https://developers.cloudflare.com/workers/wrangler/), a CLI developed by Cloudflare.
+You can develop the application locally and publish it with a few commands using [Wrangler](https://developers.cloudflare.com/workers/wrangler/).
 Wrangler includes trans compiler, so we can write the code with TypeScript.

 Let’s make your first application for Cloudflare Workers with Hono.